Maximizing Data Transparency with Rigor Icons

 Scientific meetings are an important venue for disseminating findings, but space and time for experimental design details is often limited.
-Thus, to facilitate increased transparency in scientific presentations, we propose the use of rigor icons to quickly and easily convey the experimental design details as described in this paper.
+Thus, to facilitate increased transparency in scientific presentations, rigor icons can quickly and easily convey experimental design details as described in this paper.

 Rigor icons are simple symbols that can be added to figures to easily convey important experimental design details in scientific presentations.